tsunyoku/Asahi/README.md

 python3.9 get-pip.py && rm get-pip.py
 ```

+You can find the database structure in ext/db.sql, you may want to import that before you advance.

-Now, edit your nginx config (found in ext/nginx.conf), here we will generate the config for your nginx config and reload:
+Now, edit your nginx config (found in ext/nginx.conf), here we will generate the certificate for your nginx config and reload:
 ```bash
 sudo certbot certonly --manual --preferred-challenges=dns --email your@email.com --server https://acme-v02.api.letsencrypt.org/directory --agree-tos -d *.your.domain -d your.domain # change your.domain & email to your own
 sudo ln ext/nginx.conf /etc/nginx/sites-enabled/asahi.conf # make a link between nginx folder and asahi's folder so you can easy edit the config as needed